peterduronelly/python-for-data-analysis/class-12-time-series/README.md

 ## This lecture

-- manipulating time series data for getting deeprr insight and for building better-performing models
+- manipulating time series data for getting deeper insight and for building better-performing models
 - methods and workflows for testing stationarity and unit-root: Augmented Dickey-Fuller and Phillips-Perron tests
 - visualizing the results of the stationarity tests
 - volatility-clustering, plotting and interpreting the market beta